 That, in a spleen, unfolds both heaven and earth,

 Lysander clearly recognizes that lovers face a million obstacles and can be quickly separated by "war, death, or sickness."
 Lysander also knows that, even though love can be explosive, like "lightening," it's usually short-lived: "So quick bright things come to confusion."
-The idea that life and love are transient, by the way, is a major theme in Romeo and Juliet, where Friar Laurence says the following about Romeo's passion: "These violent delights have violent ends" (Romeo and Juliet, 2.6.1).
+The idea that life and love are transient, by the way, is a major theme in Romeo and Juliet, where Friar Laurence says the following about Romeo's passion: "These violent delights have violent ends" (2.6.9).

-When Lysander and Demetrius fight over Hermia and duke it out in the woods, Shakespeare pokes fun at tales of chivalric romance, where two knights in shining armor joust to determine who gets the girl.
+When Lysander and Demetrius fight over the same girl (first Hermia, then Helena), Shakespeare pokes fun at tales of chivalric romance, where two knights in shining armor joust to determine who gets the girl.
 Most literary scholars recognize that Shakespeare borrowed from Chaucer's "The Knight's Tale," where Palamon and Arcite fight in a tournament over Emily, a girl they've both fallen in love with.

 This brings us to our next point.
-After Puck sloshes the magic love juice all over the woods and Lysander and Demetrius go chasing after the same girl, it's really hard to tell the difference between the two guys.
+After Puck sloshes the magic love juice all over the forest and Lysander and Demetrius go chasing after Helena, it's really hard to tell the difference between the two guys.
 As much as the lovers like to think that they are unique, Shakespeare basically tells us that all foolish young lovers are alike.Timeline